jhrcook/package-as-analysis/docs/Framework.md

 #> ● Modify 'vignettes/A01_part1_firstvignette.Rmd'
 ```

-Notice that the ".Rmd" extension is ommited in the above function - usethis adds the appropriate extensions in most cases.
+Notice that the ".Rmd" extension is ommited in the above function - 'usethis' adds the appropriate extensions in most cases.

+### Naming system

 It is important to deliberately decide on a naming scheme.
-I have opted for "(A-Z)(##)_part_subpart" where the leading alphanumeric index is made of two levels followed by the names of the two levels.
+I have opted for "(a-z)(##)_part_subpart" where the leading alphanumeric index is made of two levels followed by the names of the two levels.
 The first letter is the highest level of orgnization and the second two digits are for the sublevel.
-For the naming, the first name ("part") is the name referring to the layer of organization dictated by the first letter of the leading alphanumeric index.
+For the naming, the first name ("part") is the name referring to the layer of organization dictated by the letter of the leading alphanumeric index.
 The second name ("subpart") is referring to the layer of organization dictated by the second two digits of the leading alphanumeric index

 Therefore, the follow-up analysis that follows "A01_part1_firstvignette" could be "A02_part1_secondvignette".
 A vignette for another part of the project would alternatively be called "B01_part2_firstvignette".
 I now have two branches of analysis in my project, the first with two pages of analysis and the second with only one.

-Of course, you should customize the naming scheme if this does not work for you, but it is ddefinitely important to have one and to keep it ordered.
-The only limit is that the vignette name cannot start with a number.
+Of course, you should customize the naming scheme if this does not work for you, but it is definitely important to have one and to keep it ordered.

+The only limit on the namining of a vignette is that it cannot start with a number.

-### Formatting a Vignette
+### Formatting a vignette

 [TODO]

+## Data management: "data", "data-raw", and "inst/extdata"

+This topic is fully covered in [Chapter 2.
+Data Management][Data Management], though I breifly introduce the system here.

 ## The R/ Directory

-### Normal Use

 The R directory will hold all R scripts (usually files ending with the ".R" extension).
 For a normal package, this is all of  the source code that builds the package.

-### For Data Analysis

 For the purpose of a data analysis project, this will still hold R scripts (with the ".R" extension), but the organization of scripts is different.

+## Other Languages

+read ["Other languages"](https://r-pkgs.org/inst.html#inst-other-langs) section of Hadley's R Packages

+## Metadata

+### DESCRIPTION

+### NAMESPACE

+### NEWS.md

+### LICENSE

+### README

+### .Rbuildignore

+## Testing in "tests"